 - C. Employees will continue to receive holiday pay while on industrial leave. - D. Effective January 1, 1987, vacation accrual for employees with less than 5 years shall be increased to 11.2 hours per month, or the 40 hour equivalent.
-Vacation accrual for all other employees shall remain the same as currently authorized.

-- E. Employees covered by this M.O.U. shall be permitted to sell back up to 80 hours total per M.O.U. year of accrued vacation leave to the City at the employee's regular straight-time hourly rate.
+Vacation accrual for all other employees shall remain the same as currently authorized. - E. Employees covered by this M.O.U. shall be permitted to sell back up to 80 hours total per M.O.U. year of accrued vacation leave to the City at the employee's regular straight-time hourly rate.
 This benefit shall not exceed a total of 80 hours and may be used as follows: 40 hours on the last pay period in November and/or May of each M.O.U. year.
 Employees will only be permitted to sell back an amount of accrued vacation hours that would not result in their total bank of hours to drop below 150 or 210 hours, depending upon the work schedule. - F. Effective July 1, 2014, and thereafter, an employee who has accrued at least 312 hours, or 223 hours for 40 hour employees, may elect to have 252 hours of vacation for a 56 hour unit member/employee or 180 hours of vacation for a 40 hour unit member/employee paid out in a lump sum or converted into their comp bank.
 Any unit member/employee may only elect to exercise this benefit 4 times in their career, and not more than one time in a fiscal year.
 This payment is not considered Final Average Salary for purposes of pension calculations.
 Eligible employees may elect to buy back their hours between July 1 and the last pay period in January each fiscal year. - G. Employees may donate accrued vacation leave to other City employees who are on medical leave and who have exhausted all of their paid leave based on guidelines contained in A.R.
 2.144, with the understanding that no employee shall receive more than 12 months of donated time. - H. Employees who have less than 40 hours vacation may buy up to 120 hours personal leave.
 The cost of the personal leave shall be 110% of the employee's base hourly rate.
-Such personal leave use and purchase shall not impact positively or negatively on the employee's pension or any other benefits. - I. On the second paycheck in July 2019, and every year thereafter, every unit member/employee will receive 8.5 hours of vacation time, in addition to their other accruals, added to their vacation leave.
-This benefit will continue in perpetuity until otherwise agreed upon in good faith, by Unit 5 and the City, through the Meet and Confer process.
+Such personal leave use and purchase shall not impact positively or negatively on the employee's pension or any other benefits. - I. On the second paycheck in July of every year, every unit member/employee will receive 8.5 hours of vacation time, in addition to their other accruals, added to their vacation leave.
+This benefit will continue in perpetuity until otherwise agreed upon in good faith, by Unit 5 and the City, through the Meet and Confer process. - J. Military Leave members of the Arizona National Guard or the Reserves of the United States Armed Forces, will be entitled to a leave of absence from their duties for a period not to exceed 30 days in two consecutive years when they are engaged in ordered annual training or to attend camps, maneuvers, formations, or armory drills under orders of any branch, including the reserve or auxiliary.
+A day is defined as a shift of work.